makeabilitylab/physcomp/arduino/led-blink.md

 {: .highlight }
 **TIP:**
-Double check to make sure that you've correctly connected GND and Pin 3—it's easy to be "off-by-one-pin" (a frustrating error!).
+Double check to make sure that you've correctly connected GND and Pin 3.
+When building circuits, it's easy to be "off-by-one" pin (a frustrating error!).

 While it's not necessary to use a breadboard for this simple circuit, here are two functionally equivalent breadboard-based wiring options.
 As our circuits get more complex, you will need to use a breadboard—so it's good to start (or continue!) building up familiarity.
 Which breadboarded design makes most sense to you?
 Use your finger to trace the flow of current from Pin 3 to GND.
 To zoom in on the images, you can right click and select "Open Image in a New Tab."